-Adult children who are classified as dependents under an employer health care plan are not eligible to receive coverage for pregnancies or their child.
+Adult children who are classified as dependents under an employer health care plan are not eligible to receive coverage for pregnancies or their children.
 This may become an issue because you are allowed to stay on a parent's plan until the age of 26.
-In this case, the best health insurance option would be to look into Medicaid or marketplace health insurance.
+In this case, the best health insurance option could be to look into Medicaid or marketplace health insurance.

 Marketplace health insurance

 Marketplace health insurance provides maternity care and must cover all of the essential health benefits listed under the ACA.
-Furthermore, the insurer can't deny coverage for a pre-existing condition, so you won't need to undergo a waiting period.
+Furthermore, the insurer can't deny coverage for a preexisting condition, and you won't need to undergo a waiting period.

 Missed open enrollment?

-If you still need health insurance and missed open enrollment, you can enroll in an off-exchange plan, which provide the same coverage.
-However, these policies can be more expensive if you rely on premium tax credits or cost-sharing benefits which, can only be applied for through on-exchange health insurance policies.
+If you still need health insurance and missed open enrollment, you can enroll in an off-exchange plan that provides the same coverage.
+However, these policies can be more expensive if you rely on premium tax credits or cost-sharing benefits, which can only be applied for through on-exchange health insurance policies.

 Marketplace plans with a higher monthly premium and lower deductible provide the most coinsurance and can help you save on out-of-pocket costs.
 Check out your state's Silver-, Gold- or Platinum-tier health plans and figure out what works best for your situation.